IntentSoftware/docs/articles/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/create-services-package.mp4"></video></p>

-Create the `OwnerRestController` service in the `Services` package by right clicking on the `Services` package and selecting `New Service`.
+Create the `OwnerRestController` service in the `Services` package by right clicking on the `Services` package and clicking the `New Service` option.

 ![What the Owner Service should look like](images/create-service-owner.png)

-You will now create `DTO` objects.
-You can [read here](https://en.wikipedia.org/wiki/Data_transfer_object) about Data Transfer Objects to know more.
+Create a new Package in which [DTO](https://en.wikipedia.org/wiki/Data_transfer_object)s will be modelled:

-Create a new Package and call it `DTOs`.
+- Right-click the background of the modeller and click the `Create new package` option.
-Right click in the background and select `Create new package`.
+- Give it the name `DTOs`.
-Give it the name `DTOs`.
+- Click on the `Save` button.
-Click on the `Save` button.
+- Right-click on the `References` element located in the `Services` Package and click on the `Add Package Reference...` option.
-Right Click on the References item located in the `Services` package, select `Add Package Reference...` and select the newly created `DTOs` package.
+- On the modal which pops up check the `DTOs` entry.
-Click on `Save` again.
+- Click on `Save` again.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/create-services-dtos-package.mp4"></video></p>

-Right click on the `DTOs` package and create a new `DTO`.
-Name the DTO, `OwnerDTO`.
+Right-click on the `DTOs` package and create a new `DTO` with a name of `OwnerDTO`.

 Also create also the following:

 - `PetDTO`